The Wahoo KICKR offers all the data you could ever need from your turbo trainer, but at a price which may have your eyes watering.

 Apps like Zwift complicated my own personal training plans, but they do offer an attractive alternative to cycling in a British winter.
 You don’t need to use to virtual reality apps like to justify the KICKR though.
 It is a great piece of kit that is ideal for any structured indoor workout.

 As with any turbo, noise should be factored in.
 The KICKR is towards the quieter end of the turbo scale, but when going full speed (~50kph) things can start to get pretty noisy.
-Typically I found it to be around 50-60db in my garage.
 The Tacx Neo is much quieter by comparison.

 Visit the Wahoo website for more details.

+Although the Kickr is a huge improvement over the original, it hasn’t quite hit the mark.
+Maybe with the latest firmware upgrade it’ll sort some more of the niggles the Wahoo has.
 The Wahoo KICKR is a feature-packed turbo that will give you all the data you'll ever need in your indoor training.
-However the price is eye-wateringly high and can only really be justified by those who take their indoor training very seriously
+However the price is eye-wateringly high and can only really be justified by those who take their indoor training very seriously.